If you’re invested in the issues our members care about, consider running for FCM's Board to support our work.

 • Be an elected official of an FCM-member municipality in good standing

-• For those who are running in the regions of British Columbia, Ontario, and Atlantic: the resolution should cover at least a two-year term, ending in 2027.
+• For those who are running in the regions of the Prairies and Territories and Quebec: the resolution should cover at least the two-year board term, ending in June 2028.

 Outreach during your campaign